github/codeql/docs/codeql/codeql-language-guides/codeql-for-python.rst

 -  :doc:`Analyzing data flow in Python <analyzing-data-flow-in-python>`: You can use CodeQL to track the flow of data through a Python program to places where the data is used.

+-  :doc:`Using API graphs in Python <using-api-graphs-in-python>`: API graphs are a uniform interface for referring to functions, classes, and methods defined in external libraries.

 -  :doc:`Functions in Python <functions-in-python>`: You can use syntactic classes from the standard CodeQL library to find Python functions and identify calls to them.

 -  :doc:`Expressions and statements in Python <expressions-and-statements-in-python>`: You can use syntactic classes from the CodeQL library to explore how Python expressions and statements are used in a codebase.